CamCove-Crichton/Champs-Game/README.md

 - Styled the most recent additions of the level buttons to the game
 - Created a levelOneQuestion function to display the questions for level one and then had to modify the other functions created so far to incorporate the levels
 - Created a function for incrementing the players score and then another function for incrementing the computers score
+- Added in the code for the levels 2 and 3 into the runGame()

 ### Finished Game Screen Grabs